 At 10.00pm tonight, Channel 4 goes behind the curtain of the lap dancing industry in a new documentary, Strippers that gives an honest portrayal of an industry that has more than doubled in the decade since I last slunk round a pole in breakneck heels.

 Concentrating on ‘high end’ Glasgow club Diamond Dolls, tonight’s episode raise questions about the ethics of an industry that encourages young girls to make money using their bodies, with little compunction about taking lascivious camera angles of the girls’ peachy behinds.Would that my own had stayed so peachy.

-It comes as some surprise to me that the strip club industry is burgeoning since its early noughties heyday when I paid my way through uni with little more than a smile and a sparkly thong.
-But while my own ‘career’ in London may have come to an end just before 2008’s financial collapse, the industry has flourished, particularly, it seems in areas of particular economic hardship, as the repercussions continue to reverberate around the country.
+It comes as some surprise to me that the strip club industry is burgeoning since its early noughties heydey when I paid my way through uni with little more than a smile and a sparkly thong.
+But while my ‘career’ in London may have come to an end just before 2008’s financial collapse, the industry has flourished, particularly, it seems in areas of particular economic hardship, as the repercussions continue to reverberate around the country.

-While bringing into focus the expediences faced by the forty or so dancers who grace the club’s three levels, as well as attitudes to them from both their customers and society more generally, the cool neutrality of the programme’s commentary made it somehow seem all the more judgemental.
+While bringing into focus the experiences faced by the forty or so dancers who grace the club’s three levels, as well as attitudes to them from both their customers and society more generally, the cool neutrality of the programme’s commentary made it somehow seem all the more judgemental.